 It should be noted that not all Nootropics are the same.
 There are Nootropics that have been studied for decades that have been proven to be safe.
 While there are other kinds of Nootropics that are relatively new that have absolutely zero studies that can prove if they are even safe or effective.

 If you are considering taking a Nootropic to help boost your brain’s function and cognitive abilities.
 You need to be careful!
 Don’t take something that you have done no research on.
-There have been cases where people have abused Nootropics by taking the wrong dose and causing serious harm to themselves.
-Before taking anything you should always talk with your doctor first.
+There have been cases where people have abused Nootropics by taking the wrong dose and it has caused themselves serious harm.
+Before taking anything you should always talk to your doctor first.

 What are Nootropics?